thefinnlab/psyanim-2/docs/getting_started.md

 Note that using `this.entity` within a component will return a reference to the entity which the component is attached to.

 **d.
 Rebuild your ./dist bundle and reload the page in your browser and you should be able to see your agent moving back and forth on-screen by using the 'enter' key to load the experiment scenes!**

+- Remember to watch the console to see what scene is loaded when you are in a `PsyanimJsPsychPlugin` trial.

 ### Congratulations, you've created your first movement component and attached it to an entity in the scene to control its movement!